5axes/TabAntiWarping/README.md

 ### Update V1.2.0

 New option "Number of layers" to create tabs with several layers height.
+Discussion in this post : [Discussion #8](https://github.com/5axes/TabAntiWarping/discussions/8#).

 ![Menu](./images/menu.jpg)